elleem/reading-notes/102/loops.md

 #### For

-for repeats until aspecified condition evaluates to false
+for repeats until a specified condition evaluates to false

         for ([initialExpression]; [conditionExpression]; [incrementExpression]) statment